Case study · custom software

 |---|---|---|

-Both apps shipped on week 8.
+Both apps shipped inside the plan.
 The web-app stayed live as the marketing and trial surface.

 What unlocked when the runtime stopped fighting the product.